 - To the bowl, stir in rolled oats, chopped walnuts, chopped pecans, ground flaxseed, hemp seeds, cinnamon and salt (only if using unsalted peanut butter).2 cups rolled oats, ½ cup walnuts, ½ cup pecans, 3 tablespoons ground flaxseed, 3 tablespoons hemp seeds, 1 teaspoon cinnamon, ¼ teaspoon salt

 - Once everything is mixed and the oats/ nuts are evenly coated with your peanut butter banana mixture, spread out onto a parchment (or silicone mat) covered baking tray.

 - Flatten into a single layer that’s about ½ cm (¼ inch) thick.

 - Bake for 25 minutes, until the granola is golden brown on the top and bottom.

-- Remove from oven and allow to cool completely before breaking apart the granola (use a spoon or your hands).
-Make sure the granola is cooled completely before storing in an airtight jar/ container in the fridge for up to a week.
+- Remove from oven and cool completely before breaking apart the granola (use a spoon or your hands).
+Cool the granola completely before storing in an airtight jar/ container in the fridge for up to 1 week.

 More Vegan Breakfast Recipes